GiovanniSalvi/New_Library/README.md

 * Feature5: Remove_book link leads to search tab input.Typing the title it'll give access to the book title requested.Click button "remove" to delete the book selected.

-* Feature6: Registration link leads to form for adding new users to the database filling all required fields.Clicking Submit button will add a new user on the libray database.
+* Feature6: Registration link leads to form for adding new users to the database filling all required fields.Clicking Submit button will add a new user in the libray database.

 * Feature7: Clicking button "Edit" inside the boxes in the homepage, which contain books titles in stock, leads users to a form to edit the item.

+* Feature8: UserList link leads to a fully displayed list of all users registered in the library's database.

+* Feature9: Clicking a delete button inside the box where users details are showed will remove users details from the database.

 ### Features left to implement

 * Implement the app, adding a login functionality for users(Librarians) in the Homepage.

-* Implement the app, adding search tab and input form to search remove or modify users from the library database.

 * Implement the app, adding E-Commerce functionality.